playwright-community/jest-playwright/README.md

 ### Notes

-It's recommend to use a separate Jest configuration `jest.e2e.config.js` for `jest-playwright` to gain speed improvments and by that to only use Playwright in the end-to-end tests.
+It's recommend to use a separate Jest configuration `jest.e2e.config.js` for `jest-playwright` to gain speed improvements and by that to only use Playwright in the end-to-end tests.
 For that you have to use the `-c` flag when calling Jest and use the [`testMatch`](https://jestjs.io/docs/en/configuration#testmatch-arraystring) or [`testRegex`](https://jestjs.io/docs/en/configuration#testregex-string--arraystring) in your Jest config to split them.

 Be sure to remove any existing `testEnvironment` option from your Jest configuration.
 The `jest-playwright-preset` preset needs to manage that option itself.